edne/pineal/README.md

 syntax (it's getting even more functional) and new features that randomly appear or disappear.

-In case of doubt you can look at `visions/test.hy`, it should always work.
+In case of doubt you can look at `sample.hy` or the `examples/` folder, they should always work.